ee-uet/UETRV_Pcore_doc/docs/source/design_document/index.md

 ![mmu](../images/mmu.png)

 The MMU module implements separate TLBs for instruction and data memory interfaces along with a shared hardware page table walker (PTW).
 It is possible that we encounter both ITLB as well as DTLB misses during the same cycle.
-In that case, the hardware PTW arbitrates the address translation requests and prioritises DTLB miss over ITLB miss.

 The top level diagram of MMU is given below: